-- 1. Fan speed adjustment: Turn to select fan speed. - 2. \textsim Rear defroster: Press to activate/deactivate the rear window defroster.
-Refer to Rear window defroster later in this chapter for more information. - 3.
-Pefrost: Distributes outside air through the windshield defroster vents and demister vents.
-Can be used to clear the windshield of fog and thin ice.
-The system will automatically provide outside air to reduce window fogging.
-Press this button again to return to the previous air flow selection. - 4.
+- 1. Fan speed adjustment: Turn to select fan speed. - 2.
+Rear defroster: Press to activate/deactivate the rear window defroster.
+Refer to Rear window defroster later in this chapter for more information. - 4.
 P: Distributes air through the windshield defroster vents, demister vents, floor vents and rear seat floor vents.
 The system will automatically provide outside air to reduce window fogging. - 5.
 O Power: Press to activate/deactivate the climate control system.
-When the system is off, outside air is prevented from entering the vehicle through the vents. - 6. \(\tilde{\pi}\): Distributes air through the instrument panel vents. - 7. \(\forall\): Distributes air through the instrument panel vents, demister vents, floor vents and rear seat floor vents. - 8. i Distributes air through the demister vents, floor vents and rear seat floor vents.
+When the system is off, outside air is prevented from entering the vehicle through the vents. - 6. ?: Distributes air through the instrument panel vents. - 7.
+7: Distributes air through the instrument panel vents, demister vents, floor vents and rear seat floor vents. - 8.
+Distributes air through the demister vents, floor vents and rear seat floor vents.

 - 9. Temperature control: Controls the temperature of the airflow in the vehicle. - 10.
 Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
 Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle, when used with A/C, and may also help reduce undesired odors from reaching the interior of the vehicle.
 Recirculated air engages automatically when MAX A/C is selected or can be engaged manually in any airflow mode except (defrost).
-Recirculated air may turn off automatically in all airflow modes except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either (panel) or (panel/floor).
-Recirculation may turn off automatically in some airflow modes to reduce fog potential. - 11.
+Recirculated air may turn off automatically in all airflow modes except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either (panel) or (panel/floor). - 11.
 MAX A/C: Distributes recirculated air through the instrument panel vents to cool the vehicle.
 This re-cooling of the interior air is more economical and efficient.
 Recirculated air may also help reduce undesirable odors from entering the vehicle.
 Press the MAX A/C button again for normal A/C operation. - 12.
 A/C: Press to activate/deactivate air conditioning.
 Use with recirculated air to improve cooling performance and efficiency.
 Engages automatically in MAX A/C, (defrost) and (floor/defrost).